django/code.djangoproject.com/README.rst

   to give all permissions to the anonymous user.
 * Use the command ``DJANGO_SETTINGS_MODULE=tracdjangoplugin.settings TRAC_ENV=`pwd`/trac-env gunicorn tracdjangoplugin.wsgi:application --bind 0.0.0.0:9000 --workers=1 --reload`` to serve Trac locally.
-* If you've modified the ``trackhack.scss`` file, use ``sassc scss/trachacks.scss trac-env/htdocs/css/trachacks.css -s compressed``
+* If you've modified the ``trackhack.scss`` file, use ``pysassc scss/trachacks.scss trac-env/htdocs/css/trachacks.css -s compressed``
   to compile it to CSS.

 Using Docker